 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61), searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are no reported historic properties, archaeological resources or significant cultural properties within a half-mile (mi) radius of the project location.
-Three archaeological surveys have been conducted within a 1/2-mile radius (SHPO#12-29-88-01, SHPO#03-09-93-03 and SHPO#11-01-10-06).
-The first two listed surveys were on agency paper maps only and could not be digitized for the Previous Investigations figure included below.
-None of the surveys intersect with the proposed activity area and none identified any cultural resource concerns within the areas assessed.

-The proposed project is located in a relatively level open area surrounded by hills at an elevation of approximately 640-ft (195 meters [m]) above mean sea level.
-Per the USGS/NRCS Web Soil Survey, the project area and APE is in the mapped soil series: HmE2-Humatas clay, 20 to 40 percent slopes.
-The closest freshwater source is an unnamed tributary located approximately 315-ft (95-m) north of the project area.
-The west coast is approximately 15.0 mi (24.2 km) from the project area.
+The review of existing information was conducted by a Program contracted Archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are no reported archaeological materials within a half-mile (mi) radius of the project location.
+Significant aboveground cultural properties have been identified within the review radius, discussed in the following section.
+The proposed project is in the municipality of Lares at an elevation of 1,092 feet (ft; 333 meters [m]) above mean sea level.
+Per the USGS/NRCS Web Soil Survey, the proposed project site is entirely situated within the Humatas clay, 40 to 60 percent slopes (HmF2) mapped soil series, with the western part of the property, including a portion of the 15 m APE, mapped within the Consumo clay, 40 to 60 percent slopes (CoF2) series.
+The project site is located in an opening on relatively level ground on a northward-trending hillside, transitioning from back to foot-slope.
+The closest freshwater source is a Rio Guajataca tributary located about 765 feet (230 m) west of the project area.
+The north coast is approximately 13.7 mi (22.0 km) from the project area.